Process of Getting Preapproved For A Home Loan

 The loan officer and mortgage lender who underwrite your loan, if they are separate entities, are both required to provide you with documentation when you apply for a pre-approval.
 Both the loan officer and lender will provide you with a Good-Faith-Estimate, or GFE.

 Good Faith Estimate.
-This document explains the costs and terms of the loan you have applied and been approved for.
-You will also be provided a copy of your application and many disclosures, including notification of your right to a copy of the appraisal, servicing disclosure statement (discloses how many loans the company keeps or sells) and the Affiliated Business Arrangement (explains what third-party companies are providing you services).
+This document explains the costs and terms of the loan you’re applying and getting approved for.
+You’ll also be provided a copy of your application and many disclosures.
+These include notification of your right to a copy of the appraisal, servicing disclosure statement (discloses how many loans the company keeps or sells) and the Affiliated Business Arrangement (explains what third-party companies are providing you services).

 I’ve thrown a lot of information at you with this article.
 So let’s summarize some of the key points.
 Mortgage pre-approval is a process in which the lender reviews your financial background (credit score, income, debts, etc.).
 They do this to find out whether or not you’re qualified for a loan.
 They’ll also tell you how much they are willing to lend you.

-So, there is a bit of work to do upfront to make sure you can buy a house, but once it’s done, we can focus on finding you your dream home.
-Feel free to call me anytime for a no obligation consultation.
+So, there is a bit of work to do upfront to make sure you can buy a house.
+But, once it’s done, we can focus on finding you your dream home.
+Feel free to call me anytime on my cell at 602-400-0008 for a no obligation consultation.
+I’ll take all the time you need and want to answer any and all of your questions.